Evodevelopment/My-Python-fundamentals/README.md

 # Python Fundamentals

+- make working To do application
+- the problem is that it in the beginnig tends to just pritout its functions which can be called redundant.
+- Map out the needed steps on paper - do a functionality map

 This repository contains code snippets and small projects aimed at learning and practicing Python fundamentals.
 It focuses on understanding Pythonic practices, clean coding principles, and fundamental developer concepts.

 ## Developer Fundamentals